Guide to Health Insurance in Singapore: MediShield and more

 Government subsidies for healthcare in Singapore

 MediFund is an endowment fund set up by the Singapore Government.
-It is meant to help patients who are still unable to pay for their remaining medical bills, even after receiving government subsidies, and drawing down from their MediShield Life, MediSave and cash balances.
+It is meant to help patients who are still unable to pay for their remaining medical bills, even after receiving government subsidies, and drawing on from their MediShield Life, MediSave and cash balances.

 Interest income generated by the endowment fund is channelled to approved healthcare institutions to help low-income patients with their medical bills.